 - What career opportunities are available for building biology consultants?

 Building biology must not stop at the gate.
-Apartments and houses usually do not exist by themselves but are part of villages, towns, and cities.
-This alone is not only a major intervention into nature but also has a major impact on human well-being.
-If the basic rules of ecosocial regional planning are applied, it is possible to create life-sustaining communities that live in harmony with healthy natural surroundings.
-However, if they are ignored, mental and physical health disorders may increase and, in the long run, the effects of environmental destruction may spin completely out of control.
-What should a culture-based and sustainable urban planning paradigm look like from a building biology perspective?
+Houses and apartments usually exist as part of villages, towns, and cities, not by themselves.
+This has a significant impact on both nature and human well-being.
+Applying the basic rules of ecosocial regional planning makes it possible to create life-sustaining communities that live in harmony with their healthy natural surroundings.
+However, ignoring these rules may lead to an increase in mental and physical health disorders and, in the long run, cause environmental destruction to spiral out of control.
+So, what should urban planning look like from a building biology perspective?

-This course module is the first one to focus on a core subject of building biology, which is how to create a comfortable and healthy indoor climate.
-Only if the various indoor climate factors – such as air, temperature, humidity, and electroclimate – are working properly together, the desired comfort can be achieved.
-This course module is an introduction and also provides an overview of this complex issue.
-Many of the issues raised here will be discussed in more detail in subsequent course modules including “Building Materials and Building Science,” “Heating and Ventilation,” “Energy-efficient Building and Retrofitting,” “Electromagnetic Radiation,” “Pollutants and Mold,” “Light and Lighting,” and “Natural Colors and Finishes.”
+How can we create a comfortable and healthy indoor climate?
+The desired result is achieved when the various factors that influence the indoor climate – air, temperature, humidity, and the electroclimate – work together properly.
+This course provides an introduction to this complex topic.
+Many of these factors will be explored in greater depth in later courses, including “Building Materials and Building Science,” “Heating and Ventilation,” “Energy-efficient Building Design,” “Electromagnetic Radiation,” “Air and Pollutants,” “Light and Lighting,” or “Natural Colors and Finishes.”

 What criteria shall natural building methods meet?
 What building methods are recommended because they meet building biology criteria?
 This course module provides a first insight into the properties of building materials and building methods.
 The Chapter “Wood Wall or Masonry Wall” is of particular importance because building designers and building biology consultants often are confronted with this question.